 FORTUNE -- Maybe patent illustrations shouldn't be fair game.
 After all they are intentionally crude, existing to be simultaneously vague and specific, laying claim to an innovation or idea without giving too much away.
 And yet, Sony (SNE) patent 8246454 B2 is irresistible.
-Filed in 2009 and published last summer, the patent describes "methods, systems, and computer programs for converting television commercials MOREMatt Vella, senior editor - Apr 30, 2013 1:32 PM ET
+Filed in 2009 and published last summer, the patent describes "methods, systems, and computer programs for converting television commercials MOREMatt Vella - Apr 30, 2013 1:32 PM ET

 Conspiracy theories grow after charges it funded agent provocateurs in three countries.

 FORTUNE -- There's a somewhat paranoid theory being circulated among Apple (AAPL) investors in the wake of the company's seven-month, $296-billion loss in market value.

 It goes something like this: